What do you do if you love your partner, but you are no longer in love with your partner? Does the feeling of love transform or change over time?

 The building of trust is about having your partner’s best interests in mind and at heart.
 It’s about listening to your partner’s pain and communicating that when they hurt, the world stops, and you listen.
 Over time I have created a model of communication that helps partners attune to one another.

-The word “ATTUNE” is actually an acronym that stands for five processes:
+The word “ATTUNE” is actually an acronym that stands for six processes:

 - A for Awareness of one’s partner’s pain